Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-dotnetnew/en.md

 To import the deployed language into your serialized items, you must:
-1. Add a serialization configuration for languages to `InitItems`.
+1. In the file `src/InitItems.module.json`, add a serialization configuration for languages.
+For example:

    ```
    {